louismullie/temp-data/markdown_final/05eab8fa-efe4-42cd-ae15-d5a2b79fb2d3.md

 - Follow-up care may be needed.
 The following types of treatment are used: Watchful waiting Watchful waiting is closely monitoring a patient's condition without giving any treatment until signs or symptoms appear or change.
 It is sometimes used to treat chronic myelomonocytic leukemia in patients with no or mild symptoms.
 Chemotherapy Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.

 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body.
 Combination chemotherapy is treatment using more than one anticancer drug.
 For more information, see Drugs Approved for Myeloproliferative Neoplasms or Myelodysplastic Syndromes.
 Supportive care Supportive care is given to lessen the problems caused by the disease or its treatment.
 Supportive care may include transfusion therapy or drug therapy, such as antibiotics to fight infection.
 Targeted therapy Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
-- Tyrosine kinase inhibitor therapy: TKI therapy blocks signals that tumors need to grow.
+- **Tyrosine kinase inhibitor therapy**: TKI therapy blocks signals that tumors need to grow.
 TKIs block the enzyme tyrosine kinase that causes stem cells to become more blood cells than the body needs.

 Imatinib mesylate is used to treat myelodysplastic/myeloproliferative neoplasm, unclassifiable.
 - supportive care treatments to manage problems caused by the disease such as infection, bleeding, and anemia